 Limitations: Fabric with white prints cannot be assessed with this test.

-There is also the problem of shrinkage and scorching which have led screen printers to look for inks that they can cure at low temperatures.
+The shrinkage and scorching problem have led screen printers to look for inks that they can cure at low temperatures.

-Getting the right cure can be a tough task but with a solid understanding of the basic curing needs and tests you can get the result you crave for.
-Plus, if you have a print shop, you need to automate the process with a web-to-print solution to make your production much faster, easier and in a cost-effective manner.
+Getting the right cure can be a tough task, but with a solid understanding of the basic curing needs and tests, you can get the result you crave.
+Plus, if you have a print shop, you need to automate the process with a web-to-print solution to make your production much faster, easier, and in a cost-effective manner.

 Will screen printing ink washout?
 Even after fully curing the t-shirt, the ink will eventually wash out sooner or later.
-Moreover, it depends on the fabric such as if it’s a cotton substrate it will take longer to cure than other fabrics and will also wash out much later.
+Moreover, it depends on the fabric, such as if it’s a cotton substrate, it will take longer to cure than other fabrics and wash out much later.

-In conclusion, not only inks but also the printers that greatly contribute to the print quality.
-You must have knowledge and skill about the printing machines and tools to properly cure the ink.
+In conclusion, not only inks but also printers significantly contribute to print quality.
+You must have knowledge and skill about the printing machines and tools to cure the ink properly.

-Finally, you must protect your garments from over-heating during the printing and curing processs, and quality decorated apparel to your customers.
+Finally, it would help protect your garments from over-heating during the printing and curing process and quality decorated apparel to your customers.